jupyter/jupyter_client/docs/messaging.rst

   IPythonQt client) to force a kernel restart to get a clean kernel without losing client-side state like history or inlined figures.

+A restart should only restart the kernel and its subprocesses and not any parent processes.
+That is, a restart should be "in-place".
+For local kernels, there is typically no parent process so a "hard" restart and an in-place restart are identical whereas for remote kernels this is not generally the same.

+.. versionchanged:: 5.4

 The client sends a shutdown request to the kernel, and once it receives the reply message (which is otherwise empty), it can assume that the kernel has completed shutdown safely.
 The request is sent on the `control` channel.